mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2510.25932v1">FakeZero: Real-Time, Privacy-Preserving Misinformation Detection for Facebook and X</a></h3>
+  <h3><a href="http://arxiv.org/abs/2510.25932v2">FakeZero: Real-Time, Privacy-Preserving Misinformation Detection for Facebook and X</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Computation and Language-04E762">
   <p><b>Published on:</b> 2025-10-29T20:11:48Z</p>
   <details>
     <summary>More Details</summary>
-    <p><b>Authors:</b> Soufiane Essahli, Oussama Sarsar, Imane Fouad, Anas Motii, Ahmed Bentajer</p>
+    <p><b>Authors:</b> Soufiane Essahli, Oussama Sarsar, Ahmed Bentajer, Anas Motii, Imane Fouad</p>
     <p><b>Summary:</b> Social platforms distribute information at unprecedented speed, which in turn accelerates the spread of misinformation and threatens public discourse.
 We present FakeZero, a fully client-side, cross-platform browser extension that flags unreliable posts on Facebook and X (formerly Twitter) while the user scrolls.
-All computation, DOM scraping, tokenisation, Transformer inference, and UI rendering run locally through the Chromium messaging API, so no personal data leaves the device.FakeZero employs a three-stage training curriculum: baseline fine-tuning and domain-adaptive training enhanced with focal loss, adversarial augmentation, and post-training quantisation.
+All computation, DOM scraping, tokenization, Transformer inference, and UI rendering run locally through the Chromium messaging API, so no personal data leaves the device.
+FakeZero employs a three-stage training curriculum: baseline fine-tuning and domain-adaptive training enhanced with focal loss, adversarial augmentation, and post-training quantization.
 Evaluated on a dataset of 239,000 posts, the DistilBERT-Quant model (67.6 MB) reaches 97.1% macro-F1, 97.4% accuracy, and an AUROC of 0.996, with a median latency of approximately 103 ms on a commodity laptop.
-A memory-efficient TinyBERT-Quant variant retains 95.7% macro-F1 and 96.1% accuracy while shrinking the model to 14.7 MB and lowering latency to approximately 40 ms, showing that high-quality fake-news detection is feasible under tight resource budgets with only modest performance loss.By providing inline credibility cues, the extension can serve as a valuable tool for policymakers seeking to curb the spread of misinformation across social networks.
+A memory-efficient TinyBERT-Quant variant retains 95.7% macro-F1 and 96.1% accuracy while shrinking the model to 14.7 MB and lowering latency to approximately 40 ms, showing that high-quality fake-news detection is feasible under tight resource budgets with only modest performance loss.
+By providing inline credibility cues, the extension can serve as a valuable tool for policymakers seeking to curb the spread of misinformation across social networks.
 With user consent, FakeZero also opens the door for researchers to collect large-scale datasets of fake news in the wild, enabling deeper analysis and the development of more robust detection techniques.</p>
   </details>
 </div>